community-privacy/community-privacy.github.io/README.md

 $ git clone git@github.com:community-privacy/community-privacy.github.io.git
 ```

+2. Local setup
-As of 12/13/24, there is an [error](https://github.com/alshedivat/al-folio/issues/2880) with the docker image, so we will use the local setup:
+(As of 12/13/24, there is an [error](https://github.com/alshedivat/al-folio/issues/2880) with the docker image on the forked repo.)

 ```
 $ bundle install